 - Possesses ability to embrace contradictions and integrate alternate, divergent, or contradictory perspectives.

 - Connects, synthesizes, and transforms ideas.

-Contact an honors advisor to learn more or discuss a project idea.
+Contact an honors advisor to learn more or discuss a self-designed honors experience idea.
 The UHP advisors are here to help you navigate your honors experiences!